Emadmasroor/emadmasroor.github.io/_classes/E91_S25/Labs/Lab2.md

 ## Equipment and hardware

 This lab makes use of a rotating disk attached to a pulley that is connected to two springs, one of which is driven by a DC motor whose rotational frequency you can control programmatically.
 The other spring is simply tied to ground.
+The rotating disk has a "point mass" attached on its edge, which makes the system asymmetric and therefore much more interesting than a simple pendulum.

 ![disk](Lab2/Disk.jpeg){:style="max-width: 45%; height: auto;"} ![pulley](Lab2/Pulley.jpeg){:style="max-width: 45%; height: auto;"}